openSUSE/openSUSE-release-process/Beta.md

 there are some developers that like to have the release accessible internally via NFS.
 Ask Rudi to mirror it.

+#### mirrors.opensuse.org
+Responsible: rel-mgmt

+Display new release on mirrors.opensuse.org and some other reports like https://download.opensuse.org/report/download?group=project
+Login to https://download.opensuse.org/login and add entries for new release to https://download.opensuse.org/app/project

+Similar to how previous releases are defined.
+Prio column defines order on mirrors.opensuse.org .
+If prio has negative value - then it will be only on the toolbar.

 #### run desktop-file translation extractor

 There was quite a discussion about this in https://progress.opensuse.org/issues/100023